Is infrared-collinear safe information all you need for jet classification?: Introduction

 The remainder of this paper is organized as follows.
 In section~\ref{sec:subjets}, we introduce the subjet basis and discuss differences between inclusive and exclusive subjet reconstruction algorithms.
 In section~\ref{sec:deep_sets}, we introduce the permutation invariant machine learning algorithms that take the kinematic information of the reconstructed subjets as input and in section~\ref{sec:datasets}, we briefly discuss the data sets used for different classification tasks used in this work.
-In section~\ref{sec:applications}, we present numerical results for the classification performance of JFNs for quark vs. gluon and QCD vs. $Z$ jets.
-In particular, we show that JFNs match the PFN performance for a finite subjet radius in both test cases.
+In section~\ref{sec:applications}, we present numerical results for the classification performance of JFNs for quark vs. gluon and $Z$ vs. QCD jets.
+In particular, we show that JFNs match the PFN performance for a finite subjet radius and a finite cut on the transverse momenta of the subjets in both test cases.
 Based on these results, we describe in section~\ref{sec:learning} that the machine learning algorithm is sensitive to different physical scales, which it can effectively learn.
 In section~\ref{sec:generalization}, we investigate the tradeoff between performance and generalizability of the JFNs.
 In section~\ref{sec:conclusions}, we draw conclusions and present an outlook.